CodeMaverickVikash/InstantNotes/README.md

 npm run start
 ```

-- **MongoDB interection using cmd**: Run `mongo` in cmd, this command connect you with MongoDB server, now you can interect with MongoDB, it's a global, means anywhere can run.
+- **MongoDB interaction using cmd**: Run `mongo` in cmd, this command connects you with the MongoDB server, now you can interact with MongoDB, it's global, which means anywhere can run.
     - ***Basic query***:
         ```
         show dbs // to show all dbs